Using EHR Data for Research

 Can the EHR data be used for research?

-Alberta Netcare information may be used in research only when the research meets all of the requirements set forth in the Alberta Netcare Information Exchange Protocol:
+Alberta Netcare information may be used for research only when the research meets all applicable legislative and organizational requirements, including:

-Recent amendments to the Health Information Act allow for the formation of a health information repository which could allow expanded use of Alberta Netcare information for research.
-Alberta Health is also investigating the possibility of connecting data repositories with the ministry Business Intelligence systems.
-These systems are applications that draw specific information out of a database so that the data can be used in evaluating health system performance.
-In the case of EHR information, data is presented in a way that allows healthcare decision makers at Alberta Health to analyze the trends in the health system and make decisions to improve services to Albertans.
+Recent amendments to the Health Information Act also allow for the formation of health information repositories, which may permit broader use of Alberta Netcare information for research and analysis.
+PPHS is exploring linking data repositories with Ministry Business Intelligence systems, which allow authorized decision-makers to analyze trends in the health system and make informed decisions to improve services for Albertans.

 What is the process for obtaining data from the Ministry of Health or Alberta Netcare?